-Fig 5.
-Issues to be solved to make the rehabilitation project smooth and faster lack of experience by officers in the rehabilitation project.
+Fig. 5 Issues to be solved to make the rehabilitation project smooth and faster

+Difficulties that municipalities face to cope with disasters in the rehabilitation project varied among many factors as shown in Fig. 4.
+The difficulty which most of the prefectures face was the lack of experience by officers in the rehabilitation project.
 The second highest was the unpredictability of natural disasters.
-Lack of capacity or availability of construction companies were also making the project delayed.
+Lack of capacity or availability of construction companies were also the reasons of delayed.
 The limit of budget in administration is also a difficulty for them to implement the project and to respond to affected farmers who were exempted from it due to the smaller scale of damages than the standard of the project regulation.